 3. Use of medical reports

-1. Indicators: Use of Does the law provide for the possibility of a more regarding past persecution or serious harm? edical report in su dical Reports cal report in support of the applicant's statements regarding past persecution of schous name  Yes In some cas ses 🗌 No 2.
-Are medical reports taken into account w statements? vhen assessing the credibility of ☐ No the applicant's ⊠ Sometimes
+1. Indicators: Use of Does the law provide for the possibility of a magarding past persecution or serious harm? nedical report in su upport of the applicar 2.
+Are medical reports taken into account statements? ✓ Yeswhen assessing✓ Yes